Ipswich First Period Zoom presentation, Oct. 13, First Period walking tour, Oct. 16 through Lexington Community Education

 36 Water Street, the York – Averill House (1715)-Captain Samuel York built this house in 1715 after selling two smaller lots on East Street.
 The earliest portions of this house date from the early years of his ownership, Benjamin Averill, a Revolutionary War veteran, bought the house in 1793 and it remained in the Averill family until the late 19th century.

-4 Water Street, the Jewett house (1849)-This lot was sold In 1848 to William H. Jewett and Thomas L. Jewett from the estate of Moses Jewett.
-The house was built in 1849 from lumber taken from the 1747 Meeting House of the First Church when it was torn down, prior to the building of the Gothic church that stood on that location for a century.
-In the 1930's this house was the home of Joseph F. Claxton an Ipswich selectman.
+4 Water Street, the Jewett house (1849)-This house was built in 1849, framed with lumber taken from the 1747 Meeting House of the First Church when it was torn down, prior to the building of the Gothic church that stood on that location for a century.

 6 Water Street, the Reginald Foster house (1690)-Ipswich deeds list the transfer of a house at this location from Roger Preston to Reginald Foster in 1657, but construction of this house dates to about 1690.
 Massive chamfered summer beams in the right section, the sharp-pitched roof and purlins provide evidence of the early date.

 Images of Water Street-Today's Water and Summer Streets are the town's oldest public ways, and were in the early years called simply, "the Way to the Meeting House" or "the Way to the River."
 On either side of the River, a public way was sedulously preserved from any encroachment.

 Along the Ipswich River:Historic photos of the Ipswich River from original glass negatives taken by early Ipswich photographers Arthur Wesley Dow, George Dexter and Edward L. Darling.